KoushikAS/Blockchain-based_Medical_Records_Management_System/README.md

 to ping the network :composer network ping -c healthcare

-to create a new rest setver
+to create a new rest server
 composer-rest-server

 Important sites :